-The fair value of each award granted to employees in 2020 and 2019 has been estimated on the date of grant using the Black-Scholes-Merton option pricing model with the following weighted average assumptions: expected life of 5.93 years and 6.08 years, risk-free interest rate of 0.87% and 2.02%; expected volatility of 55.00% and 55.00% and no dividends during the expected life.
+The fair value of each award granted to employees in 2020 and 2019 has been estimated on the date of grant using the Black-Scholes-Merton option pricing model with the following weighted average assumptions: expected life of 5.93 years and 6.08 years, risk-free interest rate of 0.87% and 2.02%; expected volatility of 55.00% and 55.00%; and no dividends during the expected life.
 Expected volatility is based on the Company's review of historical volatilities of comparable public companies and an expected future volatility based upon this evidence over the expected term of the award.
 The expected life of the options represents the period of time options are expected to be outstanding and is estimated considering vesting terms, employees' historical exercise, and post vesting employment termination behavior.
 The risk-free interest rate is based on the U.S. Treasury yield curve in effect at the time of grant.
 The Company records forfeitures on the date occurred.

 Stock-based compensation is allocated on a departmental basis, based on the classification of the option holder or grant recipient.
-No income tax benefits have been recognized in the statement of operations for stock-based compensation arrangements and no stock-based compensation has been capitalized as of December 31, 2020 and 2019, Stock-based compensation expansition granted to employee was \$16,569 and \$10,764 in 2020 and 2019, respectively.
+No income tax benefits have been recognized in the statement of operations for stock-based compensation arrangements and no stock-based compensation has been capitalized as of December 31, 2020 and 2019.
+Stock-based compensation related to options granted to employees was \$16,569 and \$10,764 in 2020 and 2019, respectively.
 The unrecognized deferred compensation expense for future years' compensation expense related to unvested options was approximately \$33,303 and \$43,437, respectively, at December 31, 2020 and 2019.
-Unrecognized deferred compensation will be recognized over an estimated weighted average amortization period of approximately \$2.51 years.
+Unrecognized deferred compensation will be recognized over an estimated weighted average amortization period of approximately 2.51 years.

 In April 2019 the Company facilitated a third-party tender offer (the ("Secondary Transaction") to provide certain existing investors (the "Participating Investors") with an opportunity to purchase additional shares of common stock from certain employees of the Company at an agreed upon purchase price.
 Eligible employees were given the option to sell 10% of their vested shares (whether such shares were held by the employees prior to the tender offer or purchased pursuant to option exercises in connection with the tender offer).
-A total of 3,607,380 shares were sold to the Participating Investors in the Secondary Transaction.

-Participating Investors in the Secondary Transaction in relation to the Secondary Transaction.
+A total of 3,607,380 shares were sold to the Participating Investors in the Secondary Transaction, 121,610 of which were tendered pursuant to the exercise of vested stock options.
+The Company recognized \$17,257 in stock-based compensation in relation to the Secondary Transaction.